Transportation

 Access to safe and reliable transportation is essential in remaining independent and active.
 For many older adults and people with disabilities who do not drive, supportive transportation services improve their access to healthy food, health care, employment, essential services, and their communities.

-Mobility Services for People with Disabilities
+Transportation for People with Disabilities

 Village Model Network